DETAILED ACTION

 wherein the plurality of messages includes one or more messages that do not include the at least one search term (if the search has not yet been performed, then it will).

 Claim(s) 10 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Perkowitz in view of Keohane and further in view of Kruzeniski et al. (US 2010/0105370)
+103 as being unpatentable over Perkowitz in view of Bawri, and further in view of Kruzeniski et al. (US 2010/0105370).

 Regarding claim 10:

-Kruzeniski discloses:
+Kruzeniski dscloses:

-the one or more programs further including instructions for: while concurrently displaying the representation of the first message location, the representation of the second message location, the first message, and the second message, receiving, via the one or more input devices, a third input; and in response to receiving the third input: displaying, via the one or more displays, one or more new messages containing the at least one search term (paragraphs 72-73).
+while concurrently displaying the one or more messages including the at least one search term, receiving, via the one or more input devices, a third input; and in response to receiving the third input, displaying, via the one or more displays, one or more new messages containing the at least one search term (paragraphs 72-73).

 The rationale is as follows:

-Kruzeniski discloses a way the user can see additional search categories (“locations”) and results.
+Kruzeniski discloses a way the user can see additional search categories and results.
 This is a known improvement that one of ordinary skill in the art could have included with predictable results.

 Response to Arguments

-Applicant's arguments filed 30 December 2025 have been fully considered but they are not persuasive.
+Applicant's arguments filed 30 June 2026 have been fully considered but they are not persuasive.

 Conclusion